USEPA/AMET/docs/AMET_FAQ.md

 <a id=diff_v14_v15></a>
 ## What differences should I expect with v1.5 compared to v1.4?
+On the air quality side of AMET, there should be no differences in the analysis scripts between AMET 1.4 and 1.5.
+There are several new analysis scripts avaiable, and these new scripts have been added to the batch scripting capability in AMET-AQ, so users can expect several new analysis plots when using the AMET-AQ batch scripts.
+The air quality species processed through AMET have changed between 1.4 and 1.5, with several additional species processed through AMET in 1.5.

+There is also improved consistency in the specification of EC/OC from AQS/CSN over time in the AMET processing, the result of updates to both the AMET code and the air quality observation files provided for use with AMET.
+See the release notes on the main Github page for more details on the updates made to the specification of EC/OC in AMETv1.5.

 <a id=tech_support></a>
 ## Technical support for AMET